 To accommodate the need and desire of most health care professionals to remain in their present location and employment and, at the same time, draw upon a nationwide faculty, the M.S.
 Health Law program is uniquely offered via NSU Law's state-of-the-art, Internet-based distance learning technology.
-The majority of work, with the exception of attendance three brief on-campus Institutes, will be accomplished conveniently from the student's own home, without requiring compromise of career and other obligations.

 Online students are guided through interactive class lessons over the Internet, working closely with faculty members and exchanging ideas with fellow classmates online.

 Required interactivity is both asynchronous and synchronous.
 Students will often find themselves online nearly everyday.
 Such interactivity promotes a high-quality learning experience and differentiates this program from a correspondence or "self-study" program.

 A student learning online will receive passwords to access his or her courses.
 At each course site, the student will find reading assignments, links to materials pertinent to the course, a syllabus, a statement of the course goals, a number of hypothetical problems, lecture notes, live classroom chats, a threaded discussion board, and a quiz.
 The assignments, materials, problems, lectures and quizzes will be organized by module, with each module representing a major topic of the course.
 Modules will roughly correspond to weeks.
 (In other words, a 10-week-long course will contain either 10 modules or nine modules and a week for a final examination.)